charliepearse0000/leave-request-system/ACCESSIBILITY.md

   - Dev server starts temporarily on a random port and is auto-stubbed for required API calls.

 ### Component-level A11y (Jest + RTL + axe-core)
-- For component/integration tests (avoiding full pages), enable gated a11y checks:
+Component and integration suites use axe in the Jest/RTL environment and are gated by `RUN_A11Y` to keep the default test run fast.

+How to run:
+- Convenience: `npm run test:a11y:rtl:components` (runs new-request and requests suites)
+- Individually:
-  - Windows PowerShell: `$env:RUN_A11Y='true'; npm run test:a11y:rtl:new-request` and `$env:RUN_A11Y='true'; npm run test:a11y:rtl:requests`
+  - Windows PowerShell: `Set-Item Env:RUN_A11Y 'true'; npm run test:a11y:rtl:new-request` and `Set-Item Env:RUN_A11Y 'true'; npm run test:a11y:rtl:requests`
   - Bash: `RUN_A11Y=true npm run test:a11y:rtl:new-request` and `RUN_A11Y=true npm run test:a11y:rtl:requests`

-- Notes:
+What they check:
+- Run axe against rendered component containers (not full pages).
-  - Tests fail on `serious`/`critical` violations.
+- Fail the test suite on `serious` or `critical` violations.
-  - Keep page-level checks in Playwright to avoid RTL hangs.
+- Use targeted mocks to avoid heavy UI/Router issues and keep runs stable.

+Tip: Use Playwright page audits for whole-page checks and keep RTL focus on components to avoid hangs.

 ### Manual Testing Checklist
 - [ ] Keyboard-only navigation